SamanthaSolomon/CCJS/README.md

  - add logo
  - add sponsors, Tenon, Team Password
  - add other communities
+ - styling
+ - figure out how to combine repos

  Tasks dependent on meetup api:
  - fix static data for rendering or get OAuth